andreeasimona/andreeasimona.github.io.accordion/README.md

 # Accordion menu

-Accordion menu usinf Vanila Javascript and Sass
+Accordion menu using Vanila Javascript and Sass

 ## Table of contents
 1. [ Demo ](#demo)